Edited by: Jessica Merritt

 Impressive, right?
 Las Vegas has some pretty awesome things for kids to do while in town.
 They say that Vegas is like Disney for adults — well, this list is a pretty good argument that Vegas can be like Disney for kids, too!

-Whether you are looking for shows, museums, or some of the famous attractions, Las Vegas could be a great destination for your next family trip.
+Whether you’re looking for shows, museums, or some famous attractions, Las Vegas could be a great destination for your next family trip.

 And on your way out of town, don’t forget to stop at the American Express Centurion Lounge at LAS.